toomuchdesign/offside/README.md

 **Offside.js** comes with its own default stylesheet which make use of **CSS 3D transform**, but **you can write your own CSS** hooking your style with Offside classes.
 This ensures **super flexibility** and completely **decouples Offside.js from your style/markup**.

+Offside.js is a fast growing kid, please feel free to [drop me a line](https://twitter.com/toomuchdesign){:target="_blank"} if you use it in a project of yours!

 ## Demos

 - [Single element](http://toomuchdesign.github.io/offside/demos/single-element)